 As a mild winter turns into an unusually nice spring here in Beaverton (last week we had multiple days with clear skies and highs in the upper 70s °F), a young ham's thoughts turn to portable activations, Field Day, SOTA, and the like.
 I've been looking forward to this summer for the opportunity to take the CC1 out in the field, but I may not get to be quite as adventurous as I hoped.
 Last winter, I slipped in a wet patch on the concrete in the garage and hurt my knee.
 As a typical guy, I didn't go to the doctor to have it checked out, I decided to "walk it off".
 It did heal, but not completely.
 So I finally gave in and saw my doctor about it a few weeks ago.
 She strongly suspects a torn meniscus, and ordered an MRI to confirm it.
 Unsurprisingly, my insurance company denied coverage on the MRI, instead expecting me to do a bunch of physical therapy based on at best a guess on what the problem is.
 Coming from a technical background such as mine, this boggles my mind.
 When you have a problem and you have the tools to make a measurement, you make the measurement to see what's wrong, not just take a course of action based on a guess!
 I understand that money is the driving factor behind this decision, but it still seems like a waste of resources for both myself and the insurance company.
 Not to mention that I don't have the faith in the efficacy of physical therapy that consensus medicine does.

 So now I have to decide whether to shell out beaucoup bucks on physical therapy that probably won't do anything other than siphon money from our family to their coffers.
-And if that fails to miraculously heal the non-specific "knee pain" referred to by the insurance company, then I guess I get the privilege of paying for the MRI that I should have had in the first place.
+I've looked at many recommended loan options in the meantime and if that fails to miraculously heal the non-specific "knee pain" referred to by the insurance company, then I guess I get the privilege of paying for the MRI that I should have had in the first place.

 I'm completely fed up with politics, so I have no desire for a political battle in my comments.
 I'm quite aware of the history of employer-provided health insurance in the US, and the effect of government distortions in the medical marketplace.
 There's plenty of blame to be handed out all around, so let's just leave it at that.